 If you are a federal employee, you may be eligible for theUnemployment Compensation for Federal Employees (UCFE) program.
 Although it's operated by the federal government, the claim amount and other eligibility requirements are still determined by state regulations.
 The agency will ask how your position was terminated (fired for cause, laid off, etc.), and then will contact your former employer for verification.

 Each state has its own procedures for filing unemployment claims, although they are fairly similar to one another.
 Most states allow applicants to claim UI benefits via telephone, mail, or online.
 You will need to provide all of the basic personal information (such as name, address, Social Security number, etc.) as well as your employment history.

 While there are variations from state to state, a typical unemployment compensation claim proceeds as follows:

-Legal Help with Unemployment Insurance Issues
+Get Legal Help With Your Unemployment Insurance Concerns

 Contact a qualified employment attorney to make sure your rights are protected.